Meet the HR Bots – the tech trend that’s here to stay

 Our groundbreaking upcoming report Why HR Projects Fail surveys 700 global business leaders about the most common problems they face when implementing a new HR technology project.
 Their responses formed our Eight Golden Rules for Success.
 We interviewed Naveen Bhateja, Chief People Officer at Medidata Solutions, to discuss our second rule, “Change Management Matters”.

-Naveen has 25 years of HR experience, and has had the opportunity to work in the full spectrum of HR functions such as training and development, leadership development, compensation, talent acquisition, organization development, HR operations and analytics.
+Naveen has 25 years of HR experience and has had the opportunity to work in the full spectrum of HR functions such as training and development, leadership development, compensation, talent acquisition, organization development, HR operations and analytics.
 He has been fortunate enough to learn how to manage heavily matrixed organizations across North America, Asia, Europe, Middle East and Africa.
 Some of his former employers have been companies like GE, JP Morgan, Chase, Amazon, Juniper Networks and he now finds himself as CPO at Medidata Solutions.
 This is a cloud-based SaaS company in the area of life sciences, particularly focusing on clinical trials for drug development and discovery.
-Naveen has been with the company for 18 months now and is responsible for their people function, workplace solution and global security, which is about 100 people globally, in North America, EMEA and APAC, and the organization has 3500 employees worldwide.
+Naveen has been with the company for 18 months now and is responsible for its people function, workplace solution and global security, which is about 100 people globally, in North America, EMEA and APAC, and the organization has 3500 employees worldwide.

 if you launch a new HR project without considering change management aspect, It’s a missed opportunity

-We have talked to over 700 business leaders globally about what defines a successful or unsuccessful project to try and see what we could learn from that.
+UNLEASH: We have talked to over 700 business leaders globally about what defines a successful or unsuccessful project to try and see what we could learn from that.
 One of the areas that we identified was around this concept of change management.
 As companies move into a phase of nearly constant change, it’s more important than ever to prepare employees and support them through technological upheaval, and transformation.
 What are your thoughts on that as a concept?

-I would say there will be an accelerated digital transformation that many companies will have to start thinking about, and how they go about embracing this change.
+Naveen: I would say there will be an accelerated digital transformation that many companies will have to start thinking about, and how they go about embracing and adopting this change.
 If you look at just the pace of times that we live in, we are experiencing change so constantly both at work and in our personal lives.
 More than ever, we need to ensure that at least the change experience at work is positive and structured as much as possible.
-At our company the change we’ve experienced in past year has been incredible.
+At our company, the change we’ve experienced in the past year has been incredible.
 We’ve acquired a company, got acquired, created a new business unit and several new business models, accelerated the pace of transformation for a couple of our key functions, and were faced with a pandemic, and civil unrest due to social injustice.
 If you add all this up, it’s an abnormal level of change and stress.
 So, if you launch a new HR project without considering the change management aspect of it, I think it can be a missed opportunity.
 Psychologically speaking, it’s a bit like a grieving cycle.
 It requires adjustments psychologically, and as human beings, we resist change.

 Before you consider any significant change, I think it’s essential that you create a strong project management framework, which can help break down the ambiguous and unknown into more tangible and structured pieces.
 I’ve used a four-step approach in my previous life, particularly with HR projects, or large-scale HR projects: